seblucas/www-blog/content/en/tips/raspberry-pi-openelec-xbox-dongle-1.md

-/*
+---
-Title: How to use an Xbox remote with OpenElec on a Raspberry Pi (Update 04/2014)
+title: "How to use an Xbox remote with OpenElec on a Raspberry Pi (Update 04/2014)"
-Description:
-Author: Sébastien Lucas
-Date: 2014/04/11
-Robots: noindex,nofollow
-Language: en
-Tags: rpi,xbmc
-*/
+date: 2014-04-11
+tags: [rpi,xbmc]
+slug: raspberry-pi-openelec-xbox-dongle-1
+aliases: [/en/tips/raspberry-pi-openelec-xbox-dongle-1]
+---
 # How to use an Xbox remote with OpenElec on a Raspberry Pi (Update 04/2014)

 Lately, I upgraded to a newer version of OpenElec compiled by MilhouseVH coming from [this thread](http://forum.xbmc.org/showthread.php?tid=184866).